-The application process for the class of 2023 begins April 1, 2018.
-I recommend that potential candidates begin the application process the summer before their senior year of high school.
+The application process for the class of 2024 begins April 1, 2019.
+I recommend that potential candidates begin reviewing the application process the summer before their senior year of high school.
 If you’re interested in attending a service academy and live in the 53rd District, download my application for a nomination.
 (You’ll need the Adobe Acrobat Reader to open this document.)
-Following submission of an application, applicants will be contacted to schedule an interview.
+Following submission of an application, applicants will be contacted to schedule an interview after the application submission period has closed.
 If you have questions about any part of the nomination process, please call my service academy liaison at (619) 280-5353.

 The Nomination Process

 To be considered for an appointment to a service academy, an applicant must meet the eligibility requirements established by law and be nominated from an authorized person including a Member of the United States Senate or the House of Representatives.
 I may nominate applicants who are legally domiciled within the boundaries of our district.

 An applicant for a nomination must meet the following eligibility requirements as of July 1 of the year of admission to a service academy.
 He or she must be at least 17 years old, but not have passed the 23rd birthday, must be a United States citizen, and must be unmarried, not pregnant, and have no legal obligation to support children or other dependents.